-"Reduce Vehicular Reliance through Zoning and Development Code Revisions - In part, Oregon's Transportation Planning Rules seeks to reduce the reliance on personal vehicles as a mode of travel through creation of environments that foster alternative modes of transportation.
+"Reduce Vehicular Reliance through Zoning and Development Code Revisions - , In part, Oregon's Transportation Planning Rules seeks to reduce the reliance on personal vehicles as a mode of travel through creation of environments that foster alternative modes of transportation.
 Local land uses can have a significant impact on the form of transportation necessary to travel from one location to another.
 Specifically, by carefully structuring local zoning and development codes, development activities can be focused such that a more self-contained community can be achieved.
-Construction of mixed-use developments, the location of commercial and service businesses in the vicinity of residential land uses, and the provision of employment opportunities near residential areas are all means by which the need for travel by personal automobile can be reduced.
+Construction of mixed-use developments, the location of commercial and service businesses in the vicinity of residential land There are several types of shopping centers that are characteristic of commercial development: super regional, regional, community, neighborhood, and convenience.
+The latter two types are conceivable for the South End area based on the size of the parcels (see Attachment 2 - Figure 1-2 from the SCDH which documents shopping center characteristics).